 In this Workshop on Effective Research Communication you practice how to communicate your own work to any relevant target group.
 You learn from journalism how to prepare your communication to perform with excellence when giving oral presentations, writing for a broad audience, posting on social media, or collaborating with the media.
 If you want to gain impact this is what you need.

 The workshop has been approved for ECTS-points at six Danish universities.
-Former participants from University of Copenhagen, Technical University of Denmark, IT University of Copenhagen, and researcheres from Region Zealand have given the workshop top ratings.
+The workshop has gained top ratings from researchers at Copenhagen Business School, Aalborg University, University of Copenhagen, Technical University of Denmark, IT University of Copenhagen, and Region Zealand.

 Journalist Marianne Bom, +45 262 82341, firstname.lastname@example.org

-The course is a 2-day workshop building on the principles of ‘learning by doing’.
+The course is a 1 or 2-days workshop building on the principles of ‘learning by doing’.
 You are invited to participate actively in a comfortable learning environment, where you and the fellow participants discuss, cooperate and inspire each other.
 The workshop is dynamic, demanding and entertaining: Brief theoretical and practical instructions by the lecturers are followed by individual work or group work on issues like:

-• How to do a brief oral presentation, a video presentation, and write a short journalistic text
+• How to do a successful oral presentation or a video presentation

-• How to translate science writing to language that is understood by the general public
+• How to translate a specialist's language into a language understood by the general public